Zumeita/Survivalism/README.md

 - Fruit trees provide a plethora of ingredients for survival.
 - Trees take much longer to grow, be careful of deforestation, make sure you give back what you take.

-An in-development mod, with the ultimate goal to add more depth and features to Minecraft.